 “Anytime you train people, you do better,” O’Malley said.
 “About five years ago, they (NJMEP) started helping us with our research and development credit, which we hadn’t really been involved with much before that.
 That was a big deal for us.”

-To receive more information on how MEP programs can help your company succeed, register to attend the NPCA webinar, “How Your Local Manufacturing Extension Partnership (MEP) Can Support Your Business and Train Your Employees,” on Tuesday, Oct.
-19, from noon to 1 p.m.
-EST. Visit nist.gov/mep to read other success stories and contact a program near you.
+To receive more information on how MEP programs can help your company succeed, view the NPCA webinar, “How Your Local Manufacturing Extension Partnership (MEP) Can Support Your Business and Train Your Employees” available on the Online Learning Center.
+Visit nist.gov/mep to read other success stories and contact a program near you.